-As students will be attending off-campus training one day per week, selecting suitable subjects will be important in managing their workload.
-A typical Year 11 CareerLink student course selection includes six school-based courses:
+As students will be attending off-campus training and/or workplace learning one day per week, selecting suitable subjects will be important in managing their workload.
+A typical Year 11 & 12 General Pathway (VET) student course selection includes six school-based courses:

-- General English - General Mathematics (or a higher maths if the student can pass the subject, especially if they are considering careers in the computing or electrical professions) - General Career and Enterprise (transitioning to Certificate IV in Work Skills for Careers Enhancement & Management and Certificate IV in Business in Year 12) - Three other General WACE courses
+- General English (or ATAR English) - General Mathematics (or a higher maths course if the student can pass the subject, especially if they are considering careers in the computing or electrical professions) - General Career and Enterprise (transitioning to Certificate IV in Work Skills for Careers Enhancement & Management and Certificate IV in Business in Year 12) - Three other General WACE courses - Plus one off-campus training course and/or workplace learning (ADWPL) via 3 main programs mentioned above.